hungrydevops/system-design-for-devops/README.md

 - Multiple instances and replicas for our distributed cache.
 - Exactly once delivery and message ordering is challenging in a distributed system, we can use a dedicated [message broker](https://karanpratapsingh.com/courses/system-design/message-brokers) such as [Apache Kafka](https://kafka.apache.org) or [NATS](https://nats.io) to make our notification system more robust.

-# Designa system with auto-scaling running on EKS/K8s.
+# auto-scaling system running on EKS/K8s.

 - 1. Problem Understanding
 - The task is to design a Kubernetes-based system on AWS (EKS) that can automatically scale based on fluctuating real-time traffic.
 The solution should ensure optimal resource utilization, cost-efficiency, and high availability while handling variable traffic.